 Optimization controls for reducing bandwidth usage on the LAN and WAN.

-Performance counters displayed using PerfMon on Windows agents provide an accurate representation of the current state of the system that also updates at a constant rate for the following:
+Performance counters displayed using PerfMon on Windows agents for Blast session, imaging, audio, CDR, USB, and virtual printing provide an accurate representation of the current state of the system that also updates at a constant rate.

 Network continuity during momentary network loss on Windows clients.

 32-bit color is supported for virtual displays.